woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_customers.md

 # Customers #

-The customer API allows you to create, view, update, and delete individual customers and customers in bulk.
+The customer API allows you to create, view, update, and delete individual, or a batch, of customers.

 ## Customer properties ##